-- your computer is off. - the Safely Remove Hardware and Eject Media icon is not displayed on the taskbar. - the hardware you want to unplug is not displayed in the Safely Remove Hardware and Eject Media window. - Locate the ExpressCard slot. - 2 Click the Safely Remove Hardware and Eject Media icon on the taskbar. - 3 Select the hardware you want to unplug. - 4 Follow the on-screen instructions for removing the ExpressCard module. - 5 Push in the ExpressCard module toward the computer so that the module pops out. - 6 Gently take hold of the ExpressCard module and pull it out of the slot.
+- your computer is off. - the Safely Remove Hardware icon is not displayed on the taskbar. - the hardware you want to unplug is not displayed in the Safely Remove Hardware window. - 1 Locate the ExpressCard slot. - 2 Double-click the Safely Remove Hardware icon on the taskbar. - 3 Select the hardware you want to unplug and click Stop. - 4 Follow the on-screen instructions for removing the ExpressCard module. - 5 Push in the ExpressCard module toward the computer so that the module pops out. - 6 Gently take hold of the ExpressCard module and pull it out of the slot.